david-alvarez-rosa/personal-website/content/posts/devirtualization-and-static-polymorphism.md

 public:
   auto bar() -> int { return 88; }
 };

-auto test() -> int {
-  Derived derived;
-  return derived.foo();
-}
 ```

 This yields essentially the same optimized code as the CRTP version:
 `foo` is instantiated as if it were `foo<Derived>`, and the call to
 `bar` is resolved statically and inlined.
-The key differences are
-syntactic and structural:

--   you still get static polymorphism (no vtables, fully optimizable
-    calls),

--   but you also retain a single `Base` type that all derived classes
-    share.

 It's still not dynamic dispatch: a call through a `Base*` only sees what
 `Base` exposes, unless you also use `virtual`.
 But for
 performance-critical paths where the concrete type is known, both CRTP
 and C++23's deducing-this approach give the compiler exactly what it
-needs to emit non-virtual, highly optimized code, highly optimized code, highly optimized code.
+needs to emit non-virtual, highly optimized code.

 [^fn:1]: Assembly generated on an x86-64 system with `gcc` at `-O3`.
     Similar results were observed with `clang` on the same platform.
-[^fn:2]: It can even devirtualize through a base pointer, as long as it
-    can track the allocation and prove there is only one possible concrete
-    type.
-The problem is that with traditional separate compilation,
-    objects are often created in one translation unit and used in another,
-    so that global view is missing.
+[^fn:2]: In this case, the compiler emits a direct call to `Derived::foo`
+    (or inline it), because `derived` cannot have any other dynamic type.
 [^fn:3]: The curiously recurring template pattern is an idiom where a
     class X derives from a class template instantiated with X itself as a
     template argument.
 More generally, this is known as F-bound
     polymorphism, a form of F-bounded quantification.
-[^fn:4]: Also, no polymorphic containers (`std::vector<Base*>`) unless you
-    wrap things.
+[^fn:4]: The trade-off is that each `Base<Derived>` instantiation is a
+    distinct, unrelated type, so there's no common runtime base to upcast
+    to.
+Any shared functionality that operates across different derived
+    types must itself be templated.